Omikhe/cli-wrapped/README.md

 # CLI Wrapped 🖥️

 ## Overview
-CLI Wrapped is a fun Python script that analyzes your bash history and provides a Spotify Wrapped-style report of your command-line activities.
+CLI Wrapped is a fun `AI-Generated` Python script that analyzes your bash history and provides a Spotify Wrapped-style report of your command-line activities.
 Get insights into your terminal habits, top commands, and even your CLI personality!

 ## Features
 - 📊 Total command count